Find out more about our team

 Her hobbies include photography and travelling

-Alex joined the firm in October 2017 and is currently studying with CILEx to become a Chartered Legal Executive.
-Having previously worked in firms around Plymouth since 2012 as a Legal Assistant/Paralegal, she now supports Natalie, Luke and Adrian at our Keyham office with their Conveyancing workload.
-Alex had previously worked in the new build department of a local firm and is particularly experienced in this difficult area of property law.
+Emily joined the firm in October 2019 and is currently studying with CILEx to become a Chartered Legal Executive.
+Having previously worked in firms around Plymouth since 2015 as a Legal Assistant/Paralegal, she now supports Natalie and Adrian at our Keyham office with their Conveyancing workload.